Microsoft Sales Meet Estimates; Cloud Concerns Hit Shares

 Investors are scouring results from cloud-computing companies for any signs of weakness after years of robust expansion.
 On Monday, graphics-chip maker Nvidia Corp. slashed its revenue outlook, saying that deteriorating economic conditions caused customers to hold off purchases of high-end gaming chips, while data-center clients avoided signing deals at the close of December.
 Intel Corp., the world’s second-biggest semiconductor maker, slid last week after a disappointing 2019 forecast that also cited a slowdown in spending by the biggest cloud-computing companies.
 Network-equipment seller Juniper Networks Inc. also cited weakness from cloud customers for a negative revenue outlook.
 More broadly, business leaders and the International Monetary Fund are warning the global economy is slowing faster than expected.

-The downbeat reports heightened concerns that cloud-infrastructure services leader Amazon.com Inc., which reports earnings Thursday, and No. 2 Microsoft might be slowing spending on data centers and equipment.
-Investors are speculating that after years of expansion, cloud providers may have enough capacity, especially if demand for internet-based services is also softening.
+The flurry of downbeat news heightened concerns that cloud-infrastructure services leader Amazon.com Inc., which reports earnings Thursday, and No. 2 Microsoft might be slowing spending on data centers and equipment.
+Investors are speculating that cloud providers may have built enough capacity, especially if demand for internet-based services is also softening.

 Hood cited the PC market as the source of the company’s failure to beat analysts’ second-quarter sales estimates, noting that revenue from copies of Windows software sold pre-installed on PCs fell 5 percent, impacted by a shortage of microprocessors.
 That will continue into the current quarter, she said.